capitalone/datacompy/README.md

 ### Legacy Spark Deprecation

-With version ``v0.12.0`` the original ``SparkCompare`` was replaced with a Pandas on Spark implementation The original ``SparkCompare`` implementation differs from all the other native implementations.
+With version ``v0.12.0`` the original ``SparkCompare`` was replaced with a Pandas on Spark implementation.
+The original ``SparkCompare`` implementation differs from all the other native implementations.
 To align the API better,  and keep behaviour consistent we are deprecating the original ``SparkCompare`` into a new module ``LegacySparkCompare``